ardapda/ValidatorCommissionSplit/README.md

 2. `cd ValidatorCommissionSplit`
 3. `npm install`
 4. `cp .env.example .env`
-5. Input your validator account mnemonic to `.env` file
-6. Edit the `chainconfig.ts` to add your custom chain and network config
+5. Edit the `chainconfig.ts` to add your custom chain and network config
-7. Edit the `addresslist.ts` , add your validator addresses ,and the address that you want to split the commission to.
+6. Edit the `addresslist.ts` , add your validator addresses ,and the address that you want to split the commission to.
 Also you can add address for your custom chains.
+7. Input your validator account mnemonic and chainid to `.env` file

 ## Run